aeris170/SuperQuadricRenderer/README.md

 ## Live Demo:
 See the live demo at: [My Website](http://doga.oruc.ug.bilkent.edu.tr/superQuadric/Executable/ASS3.html)

-An ant animator.
+Application to render realistic parametric superquadric surfaces.
 Written using plain WebGL.
-Draws a terrain and an ant over it.
-Can use WASD and arrow keys to move camera.
+Draws 2 superellipsoid and 2 supertoroid.
+2 of the 4 renders are in wireframe, the rest are texture mapped.

 ## Features:
   * Realistic Rendering of Parametric Superquadric Surfaces.